 I have been using a foundation that I thought was good quality (Lord knows it sure is CRAZY expensive $45 for just over 1 oz / 30 ml.)
 Honestly, though I bought it awhile ago because it was mineral based and because it did not have colophony in it (a random contact allergy I have).

-I've underlined the three ingredients I CAN pronounce and have heard of.
+I’ve made bold the five ingredients I can pronounce and have heard of.
 Out of 27 ingredients though.
 Think about that for a second.
-3 out of 27.
+5 out of 27.
 Staggering.

 $45 Laura Mercier Silk Creme Oil (Beige Ivory) brand high end foundation ingredients: